Parendi: Thousand-Way Parallel RTL Simulation: Evaluation

 \subsection{\SimName's Performance}

-RTL simulation on IPU follows different trends than x86.
-We expand on a few key differences.
-On x86, we identified two points of performance collapse: synchronization and communication.
-We show that on IPU, only off-chip communication becomes a bottleneck, which is in principle similar to off-chiplet or -socket communication.
+On x64, synchronization and communication were the two causes for reduced performance.
+On the IPU, only off-chip communication is a bottleneck, similar to the x64's off-chiplet or -socket communication.

-\shortparagraph{Single-IPU scaling} On x86, we cannot use \emph{all} the cores to increase simulation speed reliably: synchronization or communication cost may undo all the gains from parallelism.
-On the other hand, simulation performance on a single IPU monotonically increases as we use more tiles. \figRef{ipu_is_monotonic} shows the simulation rate for three select designs as a function of the fraction of the IPU used.

-Unlike a general-purpose machine, we cannot compile a moderately large design to a single tile on the IPU (not enough memory).
-Consequently, we cannot see speedup numbers relative to a single tile, unlike Verilator.
-Therefore, we consider using 184 tiles ($\frac{1}{8}$ of an IPU), 368, ..., and 1472 tiles only.
-Note that this is a fundamentally different starting point than a single thread on x86, as at this point, most significant gains from parallelism have already diminished; however, we still see improvements.